qtanmarc/microservices-demo/README.md

 http://localhost:8888/ms-service/dev
 ```
 ## Apache Kafka + Zookeeper
-To start the Kafka broker + Zookeeper
+To start the Kafka broker + Zookeeper, use docker-compose
 ```
 docker-compose up -d
 ```
+To test Kafka

 ## Delete a file